RfYe/Cloud-Gaming-through-HTML5-MSE-and-Websocket/README.md

 =====
 The graphicCapture.cpp includes the code capturing the graphic from default graphic card using DirectX, encoding and packaging with FFMPEG

 The WebsocketTomcat.java includes the basic logic of dealing with data communication between backend and frontend.

-Relationship
-==
-The code WebsocketTomcat.java will call and initialize the graphic Capture&Encoding&Packaging service
+Once a websocket connection is established, it will initialize the Capture&&Encoding&&Packaging service in graphicCapture.cpp through JNI call